List of military engagements of World War I

-List of military engagements of World War I encompasses land, naval, and air engagements as well as campaigns, operations, defensive lines and sieges.
+This list of military engagements of World War I covers terrestrial, maritime, and aerial conflicts, including campaigns, operations, defensive positions, and sieges.
 Campaigns generally refer to broader strategic operations conducted over a large bit of territory and over a long period of time.
-Battles generally refer to short periods of intense combat localised to a specific area and over a specific period of time.
+Battles generally refer to short periods of intense combat localized to a specific area and over a specific period of time.
 However, use of the terms in naming such events is not consistent.
 For example, the First Battle of the Atlantic was more or less an entire theatre of war, and the so-called battle lasted for the duration of the entire war.

+European theatre (1914–1918)

-Western Front
+Western Front (1914–1918)

 The Western Front comprised the fractious borders between France, Germany, and the neighboring countries.
 It was infamous for the nature of the fight that developed there; after almost a full year of inconclusive fighting, the front had become a giant trench line stretching from one end of Europe to the other.